jjvanzon/JJs-Reference-Architecture/patterns.md

     ToViewModelHelper.Lookups.cs
     ToViewModelHelper.Partials.cs
     ToViewModelHelper.Screens.cs
-    ToViewModelHelper.Values.cs

-To be clear: the `ViewModelHelper` files are all `ViewModelHelper partial classes`.
+For clarity: the `ViewModelHelper` files are all `ViewModelHelper partial classes`.
 The other files have a `class` that has the same name as the file.

 Inside the `classes`, the methods should be sorted by source [entity](#entities) or application section alphabetically and each section should be headed by a comment line, e.g.: